Lambosaurus/STM32X/Docs/DAC.md

 # Usage

 Refer to the datasheet for how the DAC channels map to the pins.

+> [!NOTE]
-Note that these pins must be left in analog mode.
+> DAC pins should be left in analog mode.
 See [GPIO](GPIO.md) for more info.

 Once initialised, the DAC channels become output.
 These are written with a 12 bit value, ie 0 to `DAC_MAX`.